Building Agentic Systems: From Simple Loops to Production

 TL;DR

-- Production readiness is guardrails, observability, and cost caps — not more sophisticated orchestration.
+- Production concerns are mostly guardrails, observability, and cost caps.

 The Agent Loop